Hermes-Agent

 Recurring strengths

-• +Autonomous skill creation and self-improvement during real use.
+• +Autonomous skill creation that self-improves during use.

-• +Runs on your own infrastructure from a $5 VPS to GPU clusters.
+• +Runs on cheap VPS to GPU clusters, extremely flexible deployment.

 Recurring frustrations